-Donald Yeh is a partner in The Bridgespan Group’s Mumbai office.
-Donald has worked with both philanthropic and nonprofit organizations on topics including strategy and portfolio planning, field building, and operating model.
+Donald Yeh is head of Bridgespan’s Asia office and is based in Mumbai.
+Donald has worked with both philanthropic and nonprofit organizations on topics including strategy and portfolio planning, field building, and operating models.
 His recent engagements include redesigning the operating model for a global NGO and developing a field building strategy for a funder collaborative.
 He is co-author of Bold Philanthropy in India: Insights from Eight Social Change Initiatives

 , which draws from initiatives in agriculture, rural livelihoods, health, and education to highlight unique roles philanthropy can play in catalyzing social change.
 Donald also co-authored Making Founder Transitions Work